 A properly installed home network connected via ethernet data cabling will guarantee you get an internet connection wherever you need it.

-Unlike boosters or repeaters you might buy off the internet (or the free ones given to you by your ISP), there’s no guesswork involved.
+Unlike boosters or repeaters you might buy off the internet (or the free ones given to you by your broadband provider), there’s no guesswork involved.
 You know you’ll be getting your money’s worth.

 Of course, as with all things, you pay your money, you make your choice…